Mexican pipeline explosion kills 71, leaves nightmare of ash

 Arely Calva Martinez said the recent shortages at gas stations raised the temptation to salvage fuel from the gusher.

-Her brother Marco Alfredo, a teacher, was so desperate for gas that he drove 90 minutes back and forth to work when word spread via Facebook that fuel spewing into the field.
+Her brother Marco Alfredo, a teacher, was desperate for gas to drive 90 minutes back and forth to work when word spread via Facebook that fuel spewing into the field.
 Marco Alfredo and another brother, Yonathan, were in the field when the fire erupted.
 They haven't been seen since.

 "I think if there had been gas in the gas stations, many of these people wouldn't have been here," Calva Martinez said while holding a picture of her brothers.